Recovery Guarantees for Distributed-OMP: PROOFS

 For simplicity of notation, in Sections \ref{app:lemmas_1}-\ref{app:tech} we fix a machine $m$ and thus omit the index $m$ from the proofs.

-In our proofs we shall use the following well known Lemma \ref{lem:GaussianTailBounds} on Gaussian tail bounds, the technical Lemma \ref{lem:two_term_tail}, whose proof appears in Section \ref{app:tech}, and Lemma \ref{lem:lopes}, which bounds the lower-tail probability of the maximum of correlated normal random variables \citep{lopes2022sharp}.
-Lemma \ref{lem:lopes} is a new result which is used in the proofs of Lemmas \ref{lem:p_j_t1} and \ref{lem:p_j_t} to bound the probability that a non-support index is sent to the center. \begin{lemma}[Gaussian tail bounds \citep{gordon1941values}] For $t>0$,
+In our proofs we shall use classical tail bounds for the Gaussian distribution (Lemma \ref{lem:GaussianTailBounds}), a technical lemma regarding the Gaussian distribution, Lemma \ref{lem:two_term_tail}, whose proof appears in Section \ref{app:tech}, and Lemma \ref{lem:lopes}, which bounds the left tail probability of the maximum of correlated Gaussian random variables \citep{lopes2022sharp}.